nazimboudeffa/symfony-cookbook/cookbook/ch1.md

 and add a file in template directory called `index.html.twig` and copy past what is in `base.html.twig`

 that's what it renders

+As I work on windows now you can download symfony.exe and pu it at the root of the project